branden6/Lend_A_Hand/README.md

-Lend a Hand is a project developed by 4 computer science students at UBC- Okanagan.
-It was created for our project in COSC 341 - Human Computer Interaction.
-There are 4 basic features being implemented and a presentation being done on the features that were implemented.
+"Lend a Hand" is a project developed by four computer science students at UBC Okanagan as part of their COSC 341—Human Computer Interaction course.
+The project focuses on implementing four core features, which will be showcased in a presentation highlighting the design and implementation of the features.